fireinrain/github-trending/TrendsHist.md

 ## Javascript

+* 【2025-12-09】[thedotmack / claude\-mem](https://github.com/thedotmack/claude-mem) - A Claude Code plugin that automatically captures everything Claude does during your coding sessions, compresses it with AI (using Claude's agent\-sdk), and injects relevant context back into future sessions
 * 【2025-12-05】[ollm / OpenComic](https://github.com/ollm/OpenComic) - Comic and Manga reader, written with Node js and using Electron
 * 【2025-11-11】[hotheadhacker / no-as-a-service](https://github.com/hotheadhacker/no-as-a-service) - No-as-a-Service (NaaS) is a simple API that returns a random rejection reason.
 Use it when you need a realistic excuse, a fun “no,” or want to simulate being turned down in style.
 * 【2025-11-11】[marko\-js / marko](https://github.com/marko-js/marko) - A declarative, HTML\-based language that makes building web apps fun